discordjs/guide/guide/popular-topics/faq.md

 </branch>

 The second, **Roundtrip Latency**, describes the amount of time a full API roundtrip (from the creation of the command message to the creation of the response message) takes.
-We then edit the response to the respective value to avoid needing to send yet another message:
+You then edit the response to the respective value to avoid needing to send yet another message:

 <!-- eslint-skip -->